codewithlavi/about_me/README.md

 <br/>
   I am Lavinia a second year student of software engineering(D.A.M) at DIGITech F.P in Málaga,Spain and I'm also a Cybersecurity Researcher.

   I’m currently learning : C# and Game Development with Unity , Java ;

-  I’m looking for Internship and also to collaborate in a Open-source project;

-  Ask me about everthing,I will be happy to help

 📫 How to reach me:  lavinia.bacaru@digitechfp.com and lavinia_bacaru@protonmail.com

 <p align = "center">